J-Mantilla/Project-2/README.md

 # Project-2
-Create the Category and Subcategory DataFrames
-Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:
+Create the Category and Subcategory DataFrames - Juan Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:
-A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories A "category" column that contains only the category titles
+A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories A "category" column that contains only has the category titles

 Export the category DataFrame as category.csv and save it to your GitHub repository.
 Extract and transform the crowdfunding.xlsx Excel data to create a subcategory DataFrame that has the following columns: